 It is also true that no two companies monitor and operate their environments the same way, so finding solutions that work with your particular setup can be tricky. vRealize Log Insight (which comes with 25 free licenses with all vCenter editions) allows you to set up webhooks to send arbitrary messages to any web service based on alerting conditions you define within the product, this is extremely powerful and essentially allows you to route alerts to any service you can think of.

 In this post, we’ll take a look at how you can set up vRLI to send alerts to Slack (or any other service of choice) based on particular vSAN states and log messages.
-This can, of course, be extended to other services like PagerDuty, ServiceNow, or indeed any of the plugins listed here.
+This can, of course, be extended to other solutions like PagerDuty, ServiceNow, or indeed any of the services listed here.

 What you need

 This is pretty simple to set up, but we’re going to outline the requirements here – we assume you have the following already set up and operating within your environment:

 In addition to the above, we are going to deploy a very simple container that acts as the aggregation layer for all these services, it allows us to take the message fired by vRLI and translate it into whatever service you want the message to go to without having to do any coding.

 You’ll need a linux box to run the container on, or if you’re running vSphere Integrated Containers it can run there, a Kubernetes cluster, PKS, etc. In this particular example, I am simply running the container on an Ubuntu VM for brevity and simplicity.

 SSH into the linux box and pull down the latest version of the vmware/webhook-shims container:

 With the container image pulled down locally, let’s deploy it and set it to always restart if it fails:

 The above command, when broken down does the following; Runs the container as a daemon process (in the background), maps port 5001 of the container to port 5001 of the host machine and restarts the container on all failures or host restarts.